ibexa/documentation-developer/docs/guide/extending_online_editor.md

     {% endif %}
     ```

-To ensure the new tag has labels, provide translations in a `app/Resources/translations/custom_tags.en.yaml` file:
+To ensure the new tag has labels, provide translations in `app/Resources/translations/custom_tags.en.yaml` file:

 ```yaml
 # ezfactbox